OppaiMilk/RiskClauseDetection/Code Explaintation.md

 ## 7. Generated Assets

-- `uploads/` 每 raw contract uploads (ignored by Git).
+- `uploads/`  raw contract uploads (ignored by Git).
 Automatically deleted when their final analysis is removed.
-- `reports/` 每 exported HTML/PDF/highlighted PDFs (also Git-ignored and cleaned up with deletions).
+- `reports/`  exported HTML/PDF/highlighted PDFs (also Git-ignored and cleaned up with deletions).

 ---